anoma/juvix-mkdocs/README.md

 ```
 </code></pre>

-which can be hidden if you use ```juvix hide``` as the code block header.
+Juvix code blocks can be hidden from the final build if you use <pre>```juvix

-Or to include everything as one standalone module.
+hide```</pre> as the code block header.

+A special addition, exclusive for MkDocs, is the *juvix-standalone files*.
+These
+are modules which are compiled as standalone modules/programs.
+One key advantage
+of these is that they can contain all the definitions which the module depends
+on within a HTML *details* environment.
+To define such blocks, use the
+`juvix-standalone` header.

 <pre><code>
 ```juvix-standalone